Sorbonne Library: Collections

 Within the general humanities and social sciences, the Sorbonne Library has however developed some areas of excellence: history (excluding contemporary history), geography, philosophy and French literature.
 In these areas, it has acquisitions in French and foreign languages.
 The library also acquired documents in religious sciences, and English language and literature, German, Spanish and Italian.
 It contains about three million volumes, with more than 18,000 printed theses and 15,000 on microfiche, 17,750 paper periodicals titles of which 4,370 still exist (among them a large majority in foreign languages), as well as a broad selection of electronic journals.

 Sorbon left his volumes to the college collections.
 By 1289, there were over 1000 volumes, by the late 15th century, there were over 2,500 volumes, and in 1789, there were nearly 25,000 printed volumes plus over 2,000 manuscripts.
 Of its ancient or precious fonds, the library owns more than 2,500 manuscripts, as well as the archives of the former University of Paris, with more than 5,000 prints and more than 400,000 ancient books.
 The Victor Cousin Library includes nearly 500 manuscripts and 30,000 printed works.
 The Richelieu Collection includes the archives of the family of Richelieu, including Armand de Vignerot du Plessis, Duc de Richelieu and Armand-Emmanuel de Vignerot du Plessis, Duc de Richelieu.

 By 1990, the library had almost a million volumes covering all departments of the university.
 By 2005, the number of books had increased to 2.5 million under 17,750 headings with 3,500 manuscripts.
 It has 7,100 graphics and pictures; every year an additional 1,000 to 12,000 volumes are added.
-The collection occupies 40 km of shelf space.
+The collection occupies of shelf space.
 It has two reading rooms with seating for 318 and has 13,780 registered members.